recumremsys/recumremsys_/code/object_detection/stand_alone_attention_model/readme.md

 **config** containg the arguments we will pass in the command line
 **main** containg the execution of all the functions
 **model** containg the architecture of the model
-**preprocess** containg the arguments that will preprocess the images
+**preprocess** containg the arguments that will preprocess the image

 **REFERENCES: -**
 [ResNet](https://github.com/suvoooo/Learn-TensorFlow/blob/master/resnet/Implement_Resnet_TensorFlow.ipynb)